Is There a Dimmer Outlook Ahead for Abbott Laboratories (ABT)?

 ABT’s Market Performance

-ABT stocks went down by -0.72% for the week, with a monthly jump of 5.75% and a quarterly performance of 7.87%, while its annual performance rate touched 23.87%.
-The volatility ratio for the week stands at 2.20% while the volatility levels for the past 30 days are set at 2.05% for Abbott Laboratories.
-The simple moving average for the period of the last 20 days is 3.49% for ABT stocks with a simple moving average of 11.18% for the last 200 days.
+ABT stocks went up by 3.17% for the week, with a monthly jump of 13.10% and a quarterly performance of 17.32%, while its annual performance rate touched 30.56%.
+The volatility ratio for the week stands at 2.25% while the volatility levels for the past 30 days are set at 2.19% for Abbott Laboratories.
+The simple moving average for the period of the last 20 days is 6.55% for ABT stocks with a simple moving average of 16.12% for the last 200 days.

 Analysts’ Opinion of ABT